Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 There’s a lot to do to start a business in New Hampshire, and it can be hard to know where to start.
-One of the earliest steps in the startup process is setting up the business structure, and one popular choice is a New Hampshire LLC, or Limited Liability Company.
+One of the earliest steps in the startup process is setting up the business structure, and one popular choice is a New Hampshire LLC or Limited Liability Company.
 The LLC provides personal liability protection and has the potential to save money on taxes.

 Why choose the LLC?

-Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal entity that protects the business owner’s personal assets.
+Unlike a New Hampshire sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal entity that protects the business owner’s personal assets.
 So, if the LLC is sued, the owner’s personal assets are usually protected.

 Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.